mindspore-lab/mindocr/examples/license_plate_detection_and_recognition/README.md

 According to the guidelines on the [MindSpore official website](https://www.mindspore.cn/install/), install MindSpore version 2.2.14 along with the corresponding GPU or Ascend AI processor software packages.

-3. [Install openmpi 4.0.3](https://www.open-mpi.org/software/ompi/v4.0/) (For distributed training and evaluation, if distributed training is not required, you can skip it)
+3. [Install Open MPI 4.0.3](https://www.open-mpi.org/software/ompi/v4.0/) (For distributed training and evaluation, you can skip it if distributed training is not required)

-Find version 4.0.3 on the openmpi official website, download the tar.gz file and unzip it to the project-related folder:
+Download Open MPI v4.0.3 from the official website, and then unzip the tar.gz file to the project-related folder:

 ​![image](pic/install_openmpi.png)​

-Unzip the Openmpi source package:
+Unzip the Open MPI source package:

 ```shell
 tar -xvf openmpi-4.0.3.tar.gz